mk-hassan/Web-development-learning/CSS Course/Week 1/README.md

     Inline

     - Do Not Repsepct Width, Height
-    - Respect Padding And Margin [ Just Wight + Left ]
+    - Respect Padding And Margin [ Just Right + Left ]
     - Do Not Add Line Break

     Inline-Block